MCPI-Revival/minecraft-pi-reborn/docs/API.md

 * <b>Bold</b> text only applies to the compatibility mode.
 * <ins>Underlined</ins> text only applies when it is disabled.
 * Text enclosed in curly braces (for instance `{text}`) is meant to be [Base64-URL](https://base64.guru/standards/base64url)-encoded when the compatibility mode is disabled.
-* In compatibility mode, entity type IDs are automatically translated to/from their [MC Java equivalents](https://mcreator.net/wiki/entity-ids#toc-index-2).
+* In the compatibility mode, entity type IDs are automatically translated to/from their [MC Java equivalents](https://mcreator.net/wiki/entity-ids#toc-index-2).

 ## Commands
 * Commands are formatted like `<command>(<args>)` and may return a response.
 The response `Fail` indicates an error.